On Solving Reachability in Grid Digraphs using a Psuedoseparator: Introduction

+For layered planar digraphs Chakraborty and Tewari showed that for every $\epsilon >0$, there is an $O(n^{\epsilon})$-space algorithm \cite{Chakraborty}.
+Stolee and Vinodchandran presented a polynomial-time algorithm that, for any $\epsilon > 0$ solves \emph{reachability} in an acyclic digraph with $O(n^{\epsilon})$ sources and embedded on the surface of genus $O(n^\epsilon)$ using $O(n^{\epsilon})$ space \cite{Stolee}.
+For unique-path digraphs Kannan et al. presented an $O(n^{\epsilon})$-space, polynomial-time algorithm \cite{kannan}.

-Grid graphs are a subclass of planar graphs whose vertices are present at the integer lattice points of an $m \times m$ grid graph and edges can only occur between a vertex and its immediate vertical or horizontal neighbor.
-It has known that reachability in planar graphs can be reduced to reachability in grid graphs in logarithmic space \cite{Allender}.
-The reduction, however, causes a quadratic blow-up in size with respect to the input graph.
-In this paper, we study the simultaneous time-space complexity of reachability in grid graphs.
+In this paper, grid digraphs are our concern.
+Grid digraphs are a subclass of planar digraphs.
+In a grid digraph, the vertices are the points of an $m \times m$ grid.
+The edges can only occur between a vertex and its immediate vertical and horizontal neighbours.
+We know that reachability in planar digraphs can be reduced to reachability in grid digraphs in logarithmic space \cite{Allender}.
+The reduction, however, causes at least a quadratic blow-up in the size of the digraph.
+In this paper, we study the simultaneous time--space complexity of reachability in grid graphs.

-Asano and Doerr presented a polynomial time algorithm that uses $O(n^{1/2 + \epsilon})$ space for solving reachability in grid graphs \cite{Asano11}.
+Asano and Doerr presented a polynomial-time algorithm that uses $O(n^{1/2 + \epsilon})$ space for solving reachability in grid digraphs \cite{Asano11}.
 Ashida and Nakagawa presented an algorithm with improved space complexity of $\widetilde{O}(n^{1/3})$ \cite{AshidaNakagawa}.
-The latter algorithm proceeded by first dividing the input grid graph into subgrids.
-It then used a gadget to transform each subgrid into a planar graph, making the whole of the resultant graph planar.
-Finally, it used the planar reachability algorithm of Imai et al. $\cite{Imai}$ as a subroutine to get the desired space bound.
+The latter algorithm proceeds by first dividing the input grid digraph into subgrids.
+It then uses a gadget to transform each subgrid into a planar digraph, making the whole of the resultant digraph planar.
+Finally, it uses the planar reachability algorithm of Imai et al. $\cite{Imai}$ as a subroutine to get the desired space bound.

-In this paper, we present a $O(n^{1/4 + \epsilon})$ space and polynomial time algorithm for grid graph reachability, thereby significantly improving the space bound of Ashida and Nakagawa.

-\begin{theorem}[Main Theorem] For every $\epsilon > 0$, there exists a polynomial time algorithm that can solve reachability in an $n$ vertex grid graph, using $O(n^{1/4 + \epsilon})$ space. \end{theorem}
+In this paper, we present a $O(n^{1/4 + \epsilon})$ space and polynomial-time algorithm for grid digraph reachability, thereby significantly improving the space bound of Ashida and Nakagawa. \begin{theorem}[Main Theorem] For every $\epsilon > 0$, there exists a polynomial-time algorithm that solves reachability in an $n$-vertex grid digraph using $O(n^{1/4 + \epsilon})$ space. \end{theorem}

-To solve the problem, we divide the given grid graph into subgrids and recursively solve them such that the subgrids are smaller by a factor of $n^{\epsilon}$ and the depth of recursion is constant.
-To combine solutions, we replace paths in each grid with a single edge to get an {\em auxiliary graph}.
-Although this reduces the size of the graph by a factor polynomial in $n$ and preserves reachability as well, the auxiliary graph no longer remains planar.
-Since we are using a divide and conquer strategy on this graph, we define and use a new type of graph separator of the auxiliary graph, that we call as {\em pseudoseparator}.
-This separator again has size significantly smaller than the size of the auxiliary graph.